jacksonisidor/NBAproject/README.md

   - `ASG_Factors.md`: Visualizations showcasing the relationship between season statistics and all-star selections.
   - `HOF_Factors.md`: Visualizations illustrating the link between career statistics and Hall of Fame status.

+#### Predictions Folder
+  - 'hof_model.ipynb': A Jupyter Notebook containing the creation of the Hall of Fame predictive model
+  - 'hof_chances_list.csv': A list of active players and their Hall of Fame probability assigned by the model

 ## Coming soon
 I am actively working on the following components to provide a more comprehensive analysis:
-- `Regression.ipynb`: A Jupyter Notebook focusing on in-depth regression analysis using scikit-learn.
-- `Predictions.ipynb`: A Jupyter Notebook detailing machine learning predictive models using scikit-learn.
-- `Clustering.ipynb`: A Jupyter Notebook covering machine learning clustering analysis with scikit-learn.
+- `clustering.ipynb`: A Jupyter Notebook covering machine learning clustering analysis with scikit-learn.
+- 'all_star_model.ipynb': A Jupyter Notebook containing the creation of the all-star predictive model
+- 'all_star_snubs.csv': A list of the biggest all-star snubs in the last 5 years.

 Stay tuned for more updates as I delve deeper into the exciting world of NBA data analysis